 If you’re shopping in the romantic birthday card section, you will see “Happy Birthday to my Wife,” on the cover of many cards, but very few in that section will say “Happy Birthday to My Girlfriend.”
 You may end up choosing a card that says, “Happy Birthday, Honey,” or one that says, “To the One I Love,” if you’ve already dropped the L-word.
-So what can you add in the way of happy birthday messages to your girlfriend that hasn’t already been stated on the printed card, and sounds authentic and relevant to your relationship?
+So what can you add in the way of happy birthday wishes to your girlfriend that hasn’t already been stated on the printed card, and sounds authentic and relevant to your relationship?
 Here are some solutions to the problem of what to write in a birthday card for girlfriends.
 Class, begin.

 - For your 38th birthday, here are 38 things I love about you.
 [38.
 The way you always refer to sprinkles as “jimmies.”
 37. You make my dad laugh (and that’s not easy).
 36. The way you wrinkle your nose when a waiter asks for your order…]